Are you a business owner or business representative shopping for Business Auto Insurance or Cheap Car Insurance in California?

-Since your commercial policy is similar to your personal auto insurance coverage, it is easy to understand, and can also be purchases as part of a commercial package policy.
+- Since your commercial policy is similar to your personal auto coverage, it is easy to understand, and can also be purchases as part of a commercial package policy.

-The Business Auto Policy is a general purpose insurance policy that is used to write automobile coverage for most types of vehicle risks.
+The Business Auto Policy is a general purpose coverage policy that is used to write automobile coverage.
+This will protect for most types of vehicle risks.

 This is in addition to those that use vans and trucks to haul their own goods, including those that transport passengers, and lastly, those that lease vehicles to others.